Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 ```
 The Struct_Name. prefix is needed to inform the compiler which struct type is defined here.
 Note that all values provided in a struct literal must be constant, you can't use variables.

 In struct literals you can also name the fields, like `field = value`.
 This allows you give the values in a different order, and fields that have default values don't need to be specified.
+Struct literals are only for values that are constant at compile-time.

 **Exercise:**
 Make a Super_Node struct variable with values 42 and 108; use the long and literal notation(see _making_struct.jai_)